 - Killing the entire colony will remove all moldy floor tiles.

 Tips & Tricks

-- Killing inactive ballistomycetes does not cause others to immediately become active, as is the case when you kill active ballistomycetes.
+- Killing inactive ballistomycetes does not cause others to immediately become active.
 Because of this, it's possible to "prune" an out-of-control outbreak without dooming yourself.

-- Magic Dart (whether cast via the spell or a wand) can reliably one-shot spores.
+- Magic Dart can reliably one-shot spores.
 Basic throwing items like stones also work, though a character with no skill in Throwing may not be able to hit the spore before it goes off in their face.

 - If you've killed everything attached to a particular patch of mold and it doesn't disappear, there's probably another patch (or maybe just a single spore) lurking somewhere else on the floor.

-Followers of Fedhas Madash may use his Evolution ability to upgrade a ballistomycete to a hyperactive state.
+Followers of Fedhas Madash may use its Evolution ability to upgrade a ballistomycete to a hyperactive state.
 Hyperactive ballistomycetes will repeatedly cause explosions of spores similar to those of giant spores before eventually dying, leaving more ballistomycetes in their wake.
-They are significantly less durable than normal ballistomycetes, but this is offset by the damage they constantly do to themselves.
+They are somewhat more durable than normal ballistomycetes, but this is offset by the damage they constantly do to themselves.